sahibzada-irfanullah/DAFOS/README.md

 ### Example Command
-To train a GCN model on the arxiv dataset for 10 epochs with a batch size of 512, you would run:
+To train a DOFAS-GCN model on the arxiv dataset for 300 epochs with a batch size of 1024, you would run:
 ```bash
 python main_args.py --dataset arxiv --n_epochs 300 --batch_size 1024 --n_trial 5
 ```